EAT-JBCOMMUNITY/EAT/README.md

 5. If you would like/need to disable snapshot versions add -DDISABLE_SNAPSHOT_VERSIONS=true
 6. Sometimes enforcer rules need to be skipped adding -Denforcer.skip
 7. Optional parameter : -Dmaven.wagon.http.ssl.ignore.validity.dates=true
+8. If selenium tests should be included : -Dwebdriver.gecko.driver='path to gecko driver'

 Testing Wildfly